raspberrypilearning/infrared-bird-box/README.md

 Press `Ctrl - C` when you want to exit.

-##Step 3: Wire up the Infrared LED
+##Step 3: Wiring up the Infrared LED

 The intention is to have a single Infrared LED illuminating the inside of the bird box to allow the Pi NoIR camera to see something.
 The 890nm IR LED is an identical component to the ones found inside TV remote controls.
 The only difference being that we're going to keep it on constantly to facilitate the live stream.